George Théodore Berthon

+George Théodore Berthon RCA (3 May 1806 – 18 January 1892) was a Canadian portrait painter.
+Born in Vienna to a well-known French portrait painter, René Théodore Berthon, he emigrated first to Great Britain, and then to Canada, sometime before 1845.
+He specialised in portraiture of high-ranking British and Canadian officials, developing a sense of realism and simplicity.
+He died in Toronto in 1892.

 Biography

 Berthon's father, René Théodore Berthon, was a court painter to Napoleon I, and likely trained his son in art.
 As well, his knowledge of art in Paris would have been significant: his father was a student of Jacques Louis David.
 As an adult, he lived in England for a number of years in the household of Sir Robert Peel to teach Peel's daughters drawing and French.
-The first verifiable record of his immigration to Canada is an advertisement for his portraiture services in a Toronto newspaper in 1845.
+The first verifiable record of his emigration to Canada is an advertisement for his portraiture services in a Toronto newspaper in 1845.

 Berthon was notable in the history of Canada for his creation of formal portraits characterized by a sense of realism.
 He focused on defining his subjects' features and characters without idealization.
 The composition of his portraits remains simple with dark backgrounds.
 His work is important both as a historical record and as an example of the style of Canadian portraiture during that period.